milovanderlinden/blackarch-site/_posts/2014-07-01-iso-released.md

 * replaced wallpaper and logos
 * added bash completions
 * added exploits to /usr/share/exploits using sploitctl
-* added a bunch of new tools / updated tools (more than 1000)
+* added a bunch of new packages / updated packages (more than 1000)
 * added new packages with help flags to each wm's menus
 * added missing users and groups in /etc/passwd and /etc/group